ligujie123/ligujie123.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
 I am Gujie Li, a Ph.D.
 Candidate in Information Systems from [Robert H. Smith School of Business](https://www.rhsmith.umd.edu), University of Maryland.
-You may find a current copy of my CV here, and contact me via `gujieli AT umd DOT edu`
+You may find a current copy of my CV **here**, and contact me via `gujieli AT umd DOT edu`

-`research interests`: AI, multimodal communication, bias and discrimination in healthcare, education, marketing; entertainment and cultural industry

-`methodologies`: causal inference, machine learning, analysis of unstructured data (e.g., text, image, audio, video, network)
+**research interests:** I am interested in how emerging technologies such as artificial intelligence and multimodal communication reshape user behavior.
+My research also addresses broader societal issues, including bias and discrimination.
+I am particularly focused on the domains of healthcare, education, entertainment and culture industries.

+**methodologies:** I primarily employ causal inference, natural language processing, and multimedia data analysis, and I am eager to expand my methodological toolkit further.